mobbr/mobbr-api-v1/examples/README.md

 Testing the integration can be done by entering the URL in the box on the Mobbr frontpage https://mobbr.com

+The script does not need to be in the HTML of your web page(s), you can also place a `/participation.txt` on your domain.
+For more options see [the specifications] (https://github.com/mobbr/mobbr-api-v1/tree/master/specifications).

 ##Crowdfunding a task

 The API / Mobbr supports crowdfunding (accumulating payments) and crowdpaying (paying many at once) on any web page.
 For this functionality the HTML-header of the web page needs to have a Mobbr-script as described above.